Aarushi-rohit/calculator-boilerplate/README.md

-# bmi-calculator-boilerplate
+# calculator-boilerplate
-Boilerplate HTML CSS for BMI Calculator  Application
+Hey Junior !!
+We got you  sometime to focus on the logic , here is the HTML , CSS code.